 "I know your complaints are too well founded," he said; "but I would willingly hope that nothing will induce you to quit the service, and that, in time, order and subordination will take the place of confusion, and command be rendered more agreeable.
-I have met with difficulties of the same sort, and such as I never expected; but they must be borne with.
-The cause we are engaged in is so just and righteous that we must try to ri?e superior to every obstacle in its support; and, therefore, I beg that you will not think of resigning, unless you have carried your application to Congress too far to recede."
-Three weeks later, "VVasliington wrote to him, saying: "I am very sorry to find, by several paragraphs [in Schuyler's letter to Congress], that both you and General Montgomery irreline to quit the service.
+I have met with difficulties of the same sort, and such as I never expected; but they must be borne with. \ \ \ The cause we are engaged in is so just and righteous that we must try to rise superior to every obstacle in its support; and, therefore, I beg that you will not think of resigning, unless you have carried your application to Congress too far to recede."
+Three weeks later, Washington wrote to him, saying: "I am very sorry to find, by several paragraphs [in Schuyler's letter to Congress], that both you and General Montgomery incline to quit the service.
 Let me ask you, sir, when is the time for brave men to exert themselves in the cause of liberty and their country, if this is not?
-Should any difficulties that they have to encounter, at. this important crisis, deter them?
-God knows there is not a difficulty that you both very justly complain of, which I have not, in an eminent degree, experienced, that I am not every day experiencing; but we must bear up against them, and make the best of mankind as they are, since we can not have them as wo wish.
-Let me, therefore, conjure you and Mr. Montgomery to lay aside fur gentlemen of your abilities."
+Should any difficulties that they have to encounter, at this important crisis, deter them?
+God knows there is not a difficulty that you both very justly complain of, which I have not, in an eminent degree, experienced, that I am not every day experiencing; but we must bear up against them, and make the best of mankind as they are, since we can not have them as we wish.
+Let me, therefore, conjure you and Mr. Montgomery to lay aside such thoughts-thoughts injurious to yourselves, and extremely so to your country, which calls aloud for gentlemen of your abilities."\